 Coat a long piece and thin piece of plastic with super thin emulsion made up of layers of gelatin and silver-based chemicals called silver halides.

 When light hits the emulsion a chemical change is induced in the grains of silver halide.
 The exact nature of this change is not completely understood, but when exposed grains are then dunked in a chemical bath made up of basic salts, they will cause that part of the film to become darker.
-You then need to run the film through a few more chemical baths to produce a permanent negative image of the scene that you saw in the camera.
+You then need to run the film through a few more chemical baths to produce a permanent negative black and white image of the scene that you saw in the camera.
 To see a real black and white picture you reverse this negative again by projecting it on to another emulsion coated on paper and developing that.

 To make the picture a positive again, you project an image of it (usually enlarged) on to a second piece of emulsion, this one coated on paper.
 Usually to get the entire range of tones from the negative to the paper you have to do a non-trivial amount of manipulation because the exposure range for the paper is not as long as that of film.